Is XIV Bulletproof Or Will It Crater When The Time Is Right?

-VelocityShares Daily Inverse VIX ST ETN (NASDAQ:XIV), the inverse VIX ETN, has managed to surge more than 5x in the last 15 months, from a low of around of $15 during the slump of early 2016 correction to a current price of approximately $78.
+VelocityShares Daily Inverse VIX ST ETN (NASDAQ:XIV), the inverse VIX ETN, has managed to surge more than 5x in the last 15 months, from a low of around $15 during the slump of early 2016 correction to a current price of approximately $78.
 The S&P is currently battling with the 2,400 level and appears to be experiencing some difficulties overcoming both technical and fundamental obstacles.
-If the S&P is unable to advance to new highs a correction may be inevitable, in which case XIV could crater significantly.
+If the S&P is unable to advance to new highs, a correction may be inevitable, in which case, XIV could crater significantly.
 That, in turn, would present a compelling short-term opportunity for traders to take advantage of through a short of XIV.

-The Phenomenon that Moves VIX Related Trading Vehicles
+The Phenomenon That Moves VIX-Related Trading Vehicles

-XIV is an unconventional trading vehicle that tracks and moves inversely in correlation with short term VIX futures.
-The interesting phenomenon regarding this trading instrument is that, unlike its counterparts - (NYSEARCA:VXX), (NYSEARCA:UVXY), (NASDAQ:TVIX) and other long-VIX-related trading instruments, which decay heavily due to backwardation - XIV greatly benefits from backwardation in times of mutated volatility.
+XIV is an unconventional trading vehicle that tracks and moves inversely in correlation with short-term VIX futures.
+The interesting phenomenon regarding this trading instrument is that, unlike its counterparts - VXX, UVXY, TVIX and other long-VIX-related trading instruments, which decay heavily due to backwardation - XIV greatly benefits from backwardation in times of mutated volatility.

 Recent Examples of XIV's Performance

-During August 2015's brief market crash XIV gave up approximately 50% in roughly 2 trading weeks.
-Furthermore, by early 2016 the ETN was down over 70% from August 2015.
-More recently XIV gave up about 40% in the weeks leading up to Brexit.
-It cratered about 25% in the weeks leading up to the November presidential election, and it even managed to shed around 16% in S&P's most recent 3% down turn.
+During August 2015's brief market crash, XIV gave up approximately 50% in roughly 2 trading weeks.
+Furthermore, by early 2016, the ETN was down over 70% from August 2015.
+More recently, XIV gave up about 40% in the weeks leading up to Brexit.
+It cratered about 25% in the weeks leading up to the November presidential election, and it even managed to shed around 16% in S&P's most recent 3% downturn.

 S&P Could be Forming a Topping Pattern and May be on The Cusp of a Major Correction